JaimeArboleda/nestedcvtraining/README.md

 - If, in addition, the calibrated option is selected, all base models of the ensemble will be calibrated (each one of them, by using the corresponding inner validation dataset).

 This package follows all these rules and recommended practices:
-- You should only use a Cross Validation step for one thing: either for model selection, either for estimating the error of the model.
+1. You should only use a Cross Validation step for one thing: either for model selection, either for estimating the error of the model.
 If you use it for both things, you are at risk of underestimating the error of the model.
-- If you have a post-processing step on your data pipeline that uses info of all rows (for example, PCA, normalization, feature selection based on variance or information gain with respect to the target), this step should be done inside of the cross validation, fitting with the train set and transforming the test/validation set accordingly in the same fashion.
+2. If you have a post-processing step on your data pipeline that uses info of all rows (for example, PCA, normalization, feature selection based on variance or information gain with respect to the target), this step should be done inside of the cross validation, fitting with the train set and transforming the test/validation set accordingly in the same fashion.
 If this care is not taking, you are at risk of understimating the error of the model.
 This is specially important when you use the information of the target to select the features.
 Otherwise, if the target is not used and you have big datasets (much more rows tan columns) this effect can be very small.
-- If you use cross validation for model selection, once you have checked that the model selection procedure is good (i.e. it has low variance, the metric scores are well enough), then you should apply it the same way to the whole dataset.
+3. If you use cross validation for model selection, once you have checked that the model selection procedure is good (i.e. it has low variance, the metric scores are well enough), then you should apply it the same way to the whole dataset.

+The second point is not completely true.
+In this package, if there is no resampler in the post-process pipeline, then, for each outer fold, the whole inner dataset is fitted using the post-process pipeline, because the opposite is less efficient.
+This of course leaves out the test set of the outer loop, so this test set is transformed using the fitted pipeline and there is no data leakage that could affect the quality assessment of the trained models.

+If there is a resampler, the pipeline is fitted on each inner training set, because the metrics should be measured on datasets with the same class ratios as the original.
+This is computationally more expensive but safer.
+This means that, for example, if there is a scaler in the pipeline, and you have 3 inner folds, 3 scalers will be fitted.
+As the final model is an ensemble of all models for each fold, when making a real prediction, three ways of scaling will be used, three models and then the result will be averaged.

 ## Install nestedcvtraining